inducer/loopy/doc/ref_kernel.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Individual Loopy submodules use their own prefix beginning with ``_lp_`` for internally-created IR variable names.
-Each prefix is only used for names created within the listed module, and the prefix used within any module may not itself be a prefix of the prefix for another module.
+Individual Loopy submodules use their own prefix beginning with ``_lp_`` for all internally-created IR variable names.
+Each prefix is only used for names created within the listed module, and the prefixes must be disjoint, i.e., the prefix used within any module may not itself be a prefix of the prefix for another module.

 Reserved Name Prefixes
 """"""""""""""""""""""

 ================================== ==================================
-Module                             Reserved Prefix for Variable Names
+Reserved Prefix for Variable Names Scope/Module(s)
 ================================== ==================================
-:mod:`loopy.linearization.checker` ``_lp_linchk_``
+``_lp_linchk_``                    :mod:`loopy.linearization.checker`
 ================================== ==================================

 .. _instructions: